Shooby Taylor, The Human Horn (two volumes)

 Archivist, Biographer, Preservationist, Manager of Artist Estate

 Flora was a 1940s-’60s album cover designer, children’s lit author/illustrator, and hand-press publisher who made the world look like a kindergarten toy room gone anti-gravitational.
 The Mischievous Art of Jim Flora, which I wrote and compiled (with Barbara Economon) was published by Fantagraphics in 2004.
 The 2007 followup, The Curiously Sinister Art of Jim Flora (co-authored with Barbara) proved that Flora should be known for more than jazzy LP covers and cuddly tot-lit.
 His rarely seen paintings, sketches, woodcuts, and prints reveal a darker, more subversive side of this underappreciated artist.
 Our third Flora omnibus, The Sweetly Diabolic Art of Jim Flora, was published in Fall 2009.
-A fourth, The High Fidelity Art of Jim Flora, is scheduled for August 2013.
+A fourth, The High Fidelity Art of Jim Flora, appeared in September 2013.
 Since late 2006, Barbara and I, representing the Flora family, have been marketing a line of fine art prints of selected works.

 Songs In The Key of Z: The Curious Universe of Outsider Music